mohammad-ali-code/mohammad-ali-code/README.md

 - 🔭 I am a Full-Stack Developer building modern and scalable web applications with the MERN stack.
 - 🧠 I enjoy understanding how things work under the hood, from web technologies and backend systems to the fundamentals of computer science.
 - 🚀 I am currently learning more about backend engineering and exploring technologies that make an application reliable, efficient, and scalable.
-- ⚙️ My dream goal is to understand how software communicates with hardware, dive deep into C and low-level systems, and someday contribute to major operating systems.
+- ⚙️ My dream is to understand how software communicates with hardware, dive deep into C and low-level systems, and someday contribute to major operating systems.
 - 💬 Ask me about JavaScript, TypeScript, React, Next.js, Node.js, Express.js, MongoDB, and REST APIs.
-- 📫 Feel free to reach me out **[Email](mailto:muhammadali.pass1@gmail.com)**
+- 📫 Reach out to me **[Email](mailto:muhammadali.pass1@gmail.com)**

 ---